lemuel-manske/.files/.config/nvim/README.md

-# my neovim configuration
+# Neovim

-I'm noob to vi, vim or neovim (the one true vim).
+_A little bit of masochism goes a long way_

-## VSCode
+## For VSCode

-This configuration handles both neovim and it's vscode extension.
+This configuration handles both Neovim usage via terminal and by it's vscode extension.
 On VSCode remember to set:

 ```json
 "vscode-neovim.useWSL": true,
 "vscode-neovim.neovimInitVimPaths.linux": "~/.config/nvim/init.lua"
 ```